ChristianGrussler/LRINorm/README.md

 #### Low-rank inducing Spectral and Frobenius norms:

-Proximal mapping of the low-rank inducing norms with at Z with parameter r and scaling factor gamma:
+Proximal mapping of the low-rank inducing norms at Z with parameter r and scaling factor gamma:
 ```
 X = proxnormrast(Z,r,p,gamma)
 ```
 #### Squared Low-rank inducing Spectral and Frobenius norms:
-Proximal mapping of the SQUARED low-rank inducing norms with at Z with parameter r and scaling factor gamma:
+Proximal mapping of the SQUARED low-rank inducing norms at Z with parameter r and scaling factor gamma:
 ```
 X = proxnormrast_square(Z,r,p,gamma)
 ```